 - Your car killed someone in an accident related to your DUI.

-But your car can also be forfeited if you have too many prior DUIs.
+The court may also keep your car if you have too many prior DUIs.
 If you have three DUIs in seven years, the court can declare your vehicle a “nuisance” and take it.
+You can discuss any criminal charges you face with a DUI lawyer.